Capoeira Regional: 1920s and 1930s

-Capoeira Regional began to take form in the 1920s, when Mestre Bimba met his future student, José Cisnando Lima.
-Both believed that capoeira was losing its martial side and it was concluded that there was a need to re-strengthen and structure it.
+In the 1920s, capoeira in Bahia faced repression from the cavalry squadron of police chief Pedro de Azevedo Gordilho; this led to a more harmless dance version of the art form.
+Partly as a response to this domestication, capoeira regional began to take form in the 1920s, when Mestre Bimba met his future student, José Cisnando Lima.
+Both believed that capoeira was losing its martial side and concluded there was a need to re-strengthen and structure it.
 Bimba created his sequências de ensino (teaching combinations) and created capoeira's first teaching method.
 Advised by Cisnando, Bimba decided to call his style Luta Regional Baiana, as capoeira was still illegal at that time.